Northern Rivers Rail Trail – Lismore to Bentley section

 12. Yes tree planting of appropriate species for lack of shade in parts and also wildlife preservation.

-Glenys Ritchie 9 months ago
+Glenys Ritchie over 1 year ago

 I was disappointed with the Tweed Rail Trail for the following reasons, and hope the Lismore Rail Trail considers these factors in the final design: